** Admissions to the online program will not be granted to international students residing outside of the U.S.

 The Master’s Degree

-On acceptance, students are assigned a member of the Data Analytics faculty to serve as their academic advisor.
+On acceptance, students are assigned their academic advisor.
 Before registering for the first time, the student should discuss an appropriate course of study with the academic advisor.

 Students must earn a grade of B- or better in all courses that apply toward the degree, and a cumulative 3.0 grade point average is required to graduate.
 In addition, graduate students who do not maintain a 3.0 grade point average will be placed on academic probation according to campus policy.
 Graduate students enrolled in 400-level courses should expect more stringent grading standards and/or additional assignments.
 Courses taken on a CR/NC basis will not count toward the degree.